SecureDNA/quickdna/README.md

 DnaSequence(seq='TCTTGA')
 ```

-quickdna is much faster than Biopython for regular DNA translation tasks.
+For regular DNA translation tasks, quickdna is faster than Biopython.
+(See `benchmarks/bench.py` for source)

 task                                       | time             | comparison
 -------------------------------------------|------------------|-----------